-The Dispay name value that you set at the top of the Player Settings settings appears in this section.
+The Display name value that you set at the top of the Player Settings settings appears in this section.
 This is the full name of the app.

-Enter the text you want to appear on the app’s tile on the Windows Store in the Description text box.
+Enter the text you want to appear on the app’s tile on the Microsoft Store in the Description text box.
 This defaults to the Package display name value.

-The settings under the File Type Associations, File Types, and Protocol sections allow you to set up your Windows Store app as the default handler for a certain file type or URI scheme.
+The settings under the File Type Associations, File Types, and Protocol sections allow you to set up your Microsoft Store app as the default handler for a certain file type or URI scheme.

 Under the File Type Associations section, enter the name (lowercase only) for a group of file types in the Name text box.
 These are files that share the same display name, logo, info tip, and edit flags.
 Choose a group name that can stay the same across app updates.

 If you are setting this up as a file association:

 If you are setting this up as an association with a URI scheme, enter the protocol in the Name text box.